 A hypothetical design proposed for deep-space colonization.
 Populations would range in size from 70 to 120 million, intended to be used in reconstituting an entire nation-state with its own government and independent economy.
 The colonies would be placed in distant orbits at the solar-planetary Lagrange points 4 and 5 of Venus, Earth, Mars, and Jupiter.
 The design would incorporate heavy radiation shielding through advances in the processing of lunar and asteroidal byproduct.

-A prototype was begun by the government of Europa in the years leading up to the war, a portion of which the Confederation assault carrier Santa Monica encountered over Jupiter.
-This hypothetical design would become an urgent reality for the Confederation at the war’s end.
+A prototype was begun by the government of Europa in the years leading up to the war, a portion of which the Confederation Fourth Fleet encountered near Saturn.
+This hitherto hypothetical design would become an urgent reality for the Confederation at the war’s end.